-(b) Shareholders Eligible for Exercising Voting Rights: The shareholders who are eligible for exercising voting rights at a general meeting of shareholders' register and substantial shareholders' register as of the record date set by the board of directors.
+(b) Shareholders Eligible for Exercising Voting Rights:

+The shareholders who are eligible for exercising voting rights at a general meeting of shareholders shall be those shareholders who are listed or recorded in the latest shareholders' register as of the record date set by the board of directors.

-(c) Disclosure of Results: The Company will, after it determines the relevant results, promptly disclose the results of any resolution adopted at a general meeting of shareholders for ascertaining the intention of the shareholders as to whether defensive measures should be taken against a takeover proposal.
+(c) Disclosure of Results:

+The Company will, after it determines the relevant results, promptly disclose the results of any resolution adopted at a general meeting of shareholders for ascertaining the intention of the shareholders as to whether defensive measures should be taken against a takeover proposal.